GoByeBye/TITS/README.md

 # TITS
-TITS stands for "Totally useful Implmentation of dick and ass with Trivial Sexiness"
+TITS stands for "Totally useful Implementation of dick and ass with Trivial Sexiness"